Plot partial effects of x-variable(s) from a VarPro analysis.

 ...

-Additional options passed to plot.
+Additional arguments passed to plot.

 Details